On-demand road freight startup Ontruck pulls in $10M Series A led by Atomico and Idinvest

 Founded in 2016, Ontruck is one of numerous startups attempting to ‘digitise’ the road freight market and bring with it a little more transparency to what is still a very arcane and opaque industry.
 It enables companies who have road freight shipping needs to get an instant price for their desired destination, date, and truck specifications.
 Precise pick-up slots can be selected, and, a bit like an Uber, shipments are traceable throughout the journey.

-On the supply side, truck drivers and large fleet managers accept jobs via the Ontruck app on a first come first claim basis in accordance with their schedule and whereabouts.
-Thus “increasing the utilisation of their assets, and getting paid automatically, on-time and with reliability”.
+On the supply side, truck drivers and large fleet managers accept jobs via the Ontruck app on a first-come-first-claim basis in accordance with their schedule and whereabouts, thus “increasing the utilisation of their assets, and getting paid automatically, on-time and with reliability”.

 This might all sound painstakingly obvious, but you need to keep in mind that logistics, including road freight, is still quite an old-fashioned industry where a lot of business is conducted over phone, email and even fax, and via a middle person — a freight broker, if you will — who manually matches supply and demand and takes up to 15 per cent for doing so.
 As you can imagine, this makes for a cumbersome and quite opaque process, with limited traceability.